- Everyone you love, including you, is going to die. Worry less about dying; worry more about living in poor health.

 Stop looking at applications and interviews as something you are entitled to receive a return on, like stock or real estate.
 Instead, look at every interview as if it were a conversation with friend or neighbor.
 I wouldn’t walk away from a cocktail party or conversation in the park thinking, “I spent so much time taking to her.
 I hope I’m not pouring my time into some black hole!”

 If that doesn’t work, try to see your interviews as less of an evaluation of your worthiness and your credentials, and more of a low-pressure sales call.
 All great salespeople know the chance of rejection is high, but they also know that there’s a pipeline: You’re forming relationships, making an impression.
 Sometimes you make sale that day, most times you don’t.
 It doesn’t mean you’ve wasted your time.
 You got to meet people who are in your business.
 You got to practice interviewing, asking questions, listening, and evaluating jobs and companies.
 It’s a little bit of time that you spend paying it forward.
 I’ve had people call me y-e-a-r-s later after no-go interviews to ask me to join their team.
 I’ve had interviewers refer me to other companies.
 I’ve met friends and networking contacts.
-I’ve gotten referrals for hairdressers and restaurants and other services people.
+I’ve gotten referrals for hairdressers and restaurants and other service people.
 I’ve seen new areas of town, new cities, and learned new things.
 It’s just a conversation – go!

 Ghosting is the Norm, Not the Exception